German Shepherd Husky Mix: The True AlphaReading Time: 5 minutes

 A Great Canine: Why German Shepherd Dog Mixes Well With A Siberian Husky

 The Gerberian Shepsky is an all-in-one pooch!

-No one knows why this hybrid may have been created but by combining the gentle nature of the Siberian Husky with fearless nature of the German Shepherd you ultimately get the friendliest wolf-dog.
+No one knows why this hybrid was created but by combining the gentle nature of the Siberian Husky with the fearless nature of the German Shepherd you ultimately get the friendliest wolf-dog.

 German Shepherd Siberian Husky Mix Dogs for Sale